 -Avoid lifting while reaching or twisting.
 Our bodies are designed to perform physical feats while centered at our core.
 The core muscles balance the body and assist other muscles in lifting.
 If we are reaching or twisting, our muscles will not work together as intended, resulting in strain.

-For an extensive video series about avoiding muscle strain and back pain caused by daily activities, visit Ehow.com.
+For an extensive article about avoiding muscle strain and back pain caused by daily weightlifting activities, visit CriticalBench.com.

 There are many causes of lower back pain, from common daily activities to serious medical conditions.
 See the article at BetterMedicine.com for more information on common causes of back pain.
-Physical fitness includes muscle strength, a healthy weight and proper biomechanics.
-These traits can help you to avoid back pain.
+For those interested in physical fitness including muscle strength, a healthy weight and proper bio-mechanics CriticalBench.com can help with many back pain problems encountered in the gym.
+Whatever you do, learning health traits can help you to avoid back pain.